Stratum Encryption: What Mining Over TLS Protects

 TLS matters the moment the path leaves your hands:

-If you can't personally trust every hop between your miner and the pool, point it at :3334.
+If you can't personally trust every hop between your miner and the pool, use its TLS endpoint.
 When in doubt, encrypt — the cost is negligible.

 Firmware support, overhead, and what TLS won't do

-The one real caveat is firmware.
+TLS's server authentication only holds if your miner actually validates the certificate and hostname.
+A miner that skips validation, or has a badly wrong clock so it thinks a valid certificate has expired, can be fooled or fail to connect; some firmware validates strictly, some loosely.1 A TLS-terminating proxy also ends the encrypted tunnel at the pool's edge, so trust past that point is operational, not cryptographic.
+The one real caveat in practice is firmware.
 TLS support varies by miner.
 Some builds of cgminer (the mining client many ASICs run) accept the stratum+tcps:// scheme directly, and some AxeOS versions on Bitaxe-class boards do too — but support and the exact field format differ between releases.
 Confirm your firmware actually offers a TLS or tcps option before assuming it works.
 If it doesn't, stay on a plaintext port or update firmware first; a miner that silently fails to negotiate TLS will simply look offline.

 The overhead is negligible.
 TLS adds a one-time handshake and a sliver of CPU to encrypt each message — nothing next to the work your ASIC is already doing.
 It won't measurably raise latency or cost you hashrate.

 Finally, be clear on what TLS is for: it protects the privacy and integrity of your connection.
 It does not change your odds of finding a block — in solo mining your luck depends only on your hashrate versus the network difficulty.
-TLS keeps your traffic and your payout address safe; it doesn't make the lottery any kinder.
+TLS keeps your traffic and your payout address safe in transit; it doesn't make the lottery any kinder.
+Be clear about what it does not do: it is not proof the pool is honest, and it does not protect against a compromised pool account, a misconfigured payout address, malicious miner firmware, recovery-phrase theft, or analysis of your traffic patterns — and it only helps if your miner validates certificates in the first place.

 FAQ